mbideau/rssbot/README.md

 - **mailbox** : The inbox parameters, like the Inbox name in the IMAP server.
 - **message** : The outgoing management anwser message parameters, like the sender address and the subject's prefix
 - **rss2email** : The parameters to manage rss2email user directories and files
-- **service** : The service parameters, like its name and its language
+- **service** : The service parameters, like its name, its language and its administrator contact
 - **log** : The logging parameters
 - **DEFAULT** : The default configuration parameters that will be used by each user of rss2email